abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

         !!! tip "It is advised to enable logging(`logging=True`) to see which backend is being used."

+        !!! failure "The `picamera` library is built on the legacy camera stack that is NOT _(and never has been)_ supported on 64-bit OS builds."

         !!! note "You could also enforce the legacy picamera API backend in PiGear by using the [`enforce_legacy_picamera`](../../gears/pigear/params) user-defined optional parameter boolean attribute."

     ```python linenums="1" hl_lines="47-60"